brendt/stitcher.io/src/content/blog/2018-08-10-service-locator-anti-pattern.md

 Of course, your first thought is that we *know* there's a user, because this action is called within a controller that requires a logged in user.
-I'll come back to that argument later.
+I'll come back to that argument later on.

-For now, speaking from a mathematical point of view, it's impossible to prove if `Auth::user()->id` will work, without running it.
+For now, speaking from a mathematical point of view, it's impossible to prove whether `Auth::user()->id` will work, without running it.
 There are two ways to fix it, from the action's perspective.

 By doing a runtime check: